jmd-dk/concept/README.md

 as an argument.
 If not, the installer will prompt you for a directory.
 You may further supply the `--tests` option which enables tests for each dependency and CO*N*CEPT itself during the installation.
-Without tests, the installation takes about an hour on modern hardware.
+Without tests, the installation takes about an hour or two on modern hardware.

 You can download and invoke the installer in one go by